Badou Jack: Jack vs. Atiyo, Rivera

 Jack was scheduled to face Hany Atiyo on 14 May 2022, on the Mayweather Jr. vs. Moore card.
 However, due to the death of the president of the United Arab Emirates, the event was postponed to 21 May.
-Jack entered as the clear favorite and as the fight began, he landed a devastating leaping left hook, which knocked Atiyo to the canvas almost immediately.
+Jack entered as the clear favorite.
+From the opening bell, Jack established dominance.
+He connected with a leaping left hook early in the opening minute, sending Atiyo to the canvas and securing the knockout victory in the first round.
 The fight lasted less than a minute.
+Jack landed 6 punches, (40% of total thrown) and Atiyo landed just 1 punch (8%).

 On 21 July 2022, it was announced that Jack would next fight unbeaten Richard Rivera on the undercard of Oleksandr Usyk vs Anthony Joshua II on 20 August.
 Jack looked forward to his debut in Saudi Arabia and the possibilities for upcoming events in the area.
 Rivera was enthusiastic about the fight and saw it as a chance to demonstrate his skills and possibly succeed the veteran Jack.
 Jack weighed in at 199 pound.
 Rivera, who was moving up in weight came in at a career high 194.9 pounds.
 Jack won a split decision against Rivera that sparked controversy.
 The eighth round's events likely influenced the outcome in Jack's favor.
 Rivera dominated the first half of the fight, landing significant uppercuts and maintaining a high pace, which kept Jack on the defensive.
 Jack faced challenges with Rivera's unpredictable style, landing some body shots but struggling to take control.
 Due to a timekeeper error, the eighth round was extended to four minutes, almost a minute longer than allowed.
 In this extra time, Jack managed to corner Rivera and deliver powerful punches.
 Although Rivera endured the additional time, the contentious round negatively impacted his chances.
 In the final rounds, Jack intensified his efforts, landing effective punches that briefly staggered Rivera.
-Two judges scored the bout 96-94 in favor of Jack, while one judge scored it 96-94 for Rivera.
+Two judges scored the bout 96–94 in favor of Jack, while one judge scored it 96-94 for Rivera.
 DAZN commentator Chris Mannix noted that the extra minute might have cost Rivera the fight.
 Rivera's promoter, Joe DeGuardia, criticized the extended eighth round as "absolutely inexcusable" and suggested the possibility of a rematch.